Nationwide Healthcare Fraud Attorneys – False Claims Act Medicare Fraud Lawyers – Criminal Defense

 What is the Government’s Burden of Proof in a Federal Criminal Healthcare Fraud Case?

-Our federal healthcare fraud attorneys have defended clients in DOJ, HHS, and OIG cases.
+Our federal medical fraud attorneys defend clients in DOJ, HHS, and OIG cases.
 False Claims Act Healthcare fraud under 18 US Code 1347 typically involves a scheme to defraud the federal healthcare program.
 The government’s case may tend to argue false or fraudulent representations in exchange for money – health insurance fraud through payment of invoices or something of value.

 - bribery,